Papaquark/counting_sheep/README.md

         5. Rooftop Sheep (scribble a sheep on a cabin rooftop)
         6. Dolly Sheep (scribble sheep clones in all remaining cells)

+## Cabin
+The cabin protects the sheep from wolf attacks.

-## Resolving actions
+## Resolving disasters
 Trouble always comes from a specific direction.
 When the game starts,the direction is north.
 After resolving trouble, the direction shifts in a clockwise manner to east - south - west - north etc. tip: Place your eraser as a marker of the current direction to keep track.

 ### Wolf
 The wolf attacks from the woods.

-The wolf will eat a sheep next to a tree in the current direction.

 (If no sheep are next to trees skip this disaster.)

+- The wolf will eat a sheep next to a tree in the current direction.
-Erase the sheep and replace it with a wolf.
+> Erase the sheep and replace it with a wolf.

 ### Flood
 The flood always flood all existing water cells with one in the current direction.
+(If there is no water on the grid skip this disaster.)

-The flood will destroy sheep, cabin, tree and wolf.
+- The flood will destroy sheep, cabin, tree and wolf.

-The flood can not move over mountains.
+- The flood can not move over mountains.

-The flood will put out a fire but not flood the cell.
+- The flood will put out a fire but not flood the cell.
 (Creating a free space.)

-Draw water on flooded cells.
+> Draw water on flooded cells.

+### Fire
+The fire starts at the first burnable object in the current direction.
+(If there are no burnable objects on the first row skip this disaster.)

+- The fire will spread from the first burnable object to all adjecent burnable objects.

+> Draw fire on all affected cells.

+### Storm
+The storm only affects fire.
+(If there is no fire skip this disaster.)
+Roll the die to decide storm strength.

+Strength 1-3
+The gentle storm puts out all fires on the grid.

+Strength 4-6
+The storm operates like the flood but for fire.

+-The storm will spread fire once cell from each fire in the current direction.

+> Draw fire on affected cells.

+### Lightning
+The lightning strikes at one point.
+Roll the die twice to find the x and y position.

+- The lightning strike causes a fire.
+- Unless it strikes in water, then it evaporate the water in that cell.
+- If it hits a mountain a **volcano** is created.
+(Roll die again to determine lava(fire) spread.